kapteyn-astro/kapteyn/SPHINX/allsky.rst

 Projection aliases
 +++++++++++++++++++

-Table A.1. in [Ref2]_ list many alternative projection.
+Table A.1. in [Ref2]_ lists many alternative projections.
 These are either one of the projections listed in previous sections or they have special projection parameters.
 This table lists those parameters and in table 13 of [Ref2]_ one can find the corresponding PV keyword.

-For example if we want a Peter's projection then in table A.1. we read that this is in fact a Gall's orthographic projection (CEA) with :math:`\lambda = 1/2`.
+For example if we want a Peter's projection, then in table A.1. we read that this is in fact a Gall's orthographic projection (CEA) with :math:`\lambda = 1/2`.
 In table 13 we find that for projection CEA the parameter :math:`\lambda` corresponds to keyword PVi_1a.
 This keyword is associated with the latitude axis.
 If this is the second axis in a FITS header and if we don't use an alternate header description, then this keyword is PV1_1.

-Source code of the service module program
+Source code of the service module
 ------------------------------------------

 .. literalinclude:: EXAMPLES/service.py